hoberobin/doors94/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+If you encounter any issues or have questions, please open an issue or start a discussion on GitHub — feedback and ideas are very welcome.

 ---